-Ultrasound-assisted lipoplasty, or UAL, is a liposuction technique that uses sound waves to liquefy fat.
-UAL is not a substitute for traditional liposuction, but it can be used to remove fat from certain body regions or regions with a larger volume of fat.
-Sometimes UAL is used in conjuction with traditional liposuction for maximum results.
+Ultrasound Assisted Lipoplasty (UAL) is a form of liposuction that uses sound waves to liquefy fat.
+It is not a substitute for traditional liposuction, but is sometimes used in conjunction with liposuction for maximum results.

 UAL may be appropriate for you if you have:

 - A normal, healthy body weight

 - Firm skin with good elasticity

 Like liposuction, UAL is not a weight loss solution.
 It is a body contouring procedure designed to refine your contours.

 Preparing for Ultrasound Assisted Lipoplasty

 In consultation with Dr. Garcia, you will discuss your goals for cosmetic surgery and whether UAL and liposuction can help you achieve them.
 Depending on your needs, Dr. Garcia may recommend additional treatment options, such as tummy tuck or other body contouring procedures.
 Ultimately it is your body and your decision.